emoreno911/Nesee/README.md

 ### An user-friendly experience to customize NFT bundles

-NESEE is the evolution of the Nes3D project, now built for the Web3athon 2023 _#BUIDLtheFuture_
+NESEE is the evolution of the Nes3D project, now using the Unique Network SDK and built for the Web3athon 2023 _#BUIDLtheFuture_

 - Sponsor: Polkadot
 - Challenge: Unique Network